southsidedean/deploy-confluence-podman-pod/README.md

 *What if we wanted to take our Confluence pod to Kubernetes?*

-In the next article, we'll take a look at how we can use Podman to generate and test a YAML manifest for our Confluence pod, so we can run it in our KIND (Kubernetes-In-Docker) cluster!
+In the next [tutorial](https://github.com/southsidedean/using-podman-generate-test-k8s-manifest), we'll take a look at how we can use Podman to generate and test a YAML manifest for our Confluence pod, so we can run it in our KIND (Kubernetes-In-Docker) cluster!

 Enjoy!